Miller 250DX Pulser Sequencer Build

 Sequencer Panel Layout and IDC Connector Pinout

 Option #2: Get it Done Fast, Efficiently And Clean!
-Assemble Your Own PCB or Buy One Assembled?
+Buy One Assembled?

 Exciting News!
 July 2023.

 Attention all tech enthusiasts and DIY aficionados!
 Brace yourselves for a thrilling update.
 I am delighted to inform you that I am currently in the process of designing a custom circuit boards for this project.
-While I’m still contemplating whether to go ahead and open-source hardware the design, I am heavy leaning towards sharing the pcb gerber files with the community once it’s completed.
 I’m considering offering DIY Kits “for a small charge” that will enable individuals like yourself to experience the joy of assembling and building this project firsthand.
 Furthermore I may aslo offer a fully assembled version.
 Stay tuned for further updates, as this promises to be a remarkable journey.

 I’m thrilled to share that I’ve recently moved this project up on my list of priorities.
 In fact, I’ve already dived headfirst into the Circuit Board design for the Pulser and Sequencer!
 I’m actively exploring various concepts and refining the design to ensure optimal fit, performance and functionality.